saumyamehta17/algorithm_and_system_design/system_designs/system_basics/disks_and_indxes.md

 ### B-tree
 Rules are:

-- every node, you must fill half which is m/2 = 10/2 = 5, to controll the height of tree
+- every node, you must fill half which is m/2 = 10/2 = 5, to control the height of tree
 - Root can have min 2 children or 1 key
 - All leaf at same level
 - Creation process is bottom up